EndPointCorp/end-point-blog/2018/10/10/image-recognition-tools.html.md

 (for the Darkflow tool, the default output is in AVI format, but ffmpeg allow us to convert it to MP4, you can also maintain the format to AVI if you want)

 #### ImageAI
 [ImageAI](https://github.com/OlafenwaMoses/ImageAI) is a Python based computer vision library which utilizes the use of Tensorflow, Keras, Matplotlib and several other dependencies which are commonly being used for machine learning.
+In term of the usage, it is similar as darkflow.

+### Conclusion
+The advancement of the field of Artificial Intelligence (AI) contributes a lot of useful automation to the human lives.
+Ranged from helping detecting tumor, search and rescue mission, reducing keystrokes with keyword predictions up to the use of anti spam.
+AI also accelerates the field of image processing and pattern recognition.
+A lot of the hard works of smart people and scholars produced many smart solutions to make people live a better life with the use of AI.
+As what I have shown from the existing tools, some of these tools could achieve better detection give a good amout of samples to be trained and the correct size of picture to be detected.

+In term of the usability, the provided tools above will work as is (and may need some tweaking/editing if you want to customize it, for example some of the codes works with their own demo, so you may need to pass an argument for e.g `sys.argv[]` inside the Python code if you want to process your own video).